m-oppermann/mtths/README.md

-mtths is my personal web site describing what I do and presenting my work.
+mtths is a website describing and presenting my design & development work.

 ### Design